Posted by Nathalie Guinet 5556 Hits

 Industry (operators, service providers, vendors) Standards development organisations Academia and research organisations Governmental bodies.

-Attendees will gain valuable insights into the future of fixed optical networks, engage directly with industry and academic experts, contribute to shaping the vision for F6G, and be part of the conversation on the development of next-generation standards and technologies.
+Attendees gained valuable insights into the future of fixed optical networks, engage directly with industry and academic experts, contribute to shaping the vision for F6G, and be part of the conversation on the development of next-generation standards and technologies.